 Glycolic acid is my favourite exfoliant.
 I like multitaskers and this one does a lot of jobs:

-- It boosts collagen: it firms skin and helps treats sun damage
+- It boosts collagen: In high doses, it firms skin and helps treats sun damage.

 Awesome, right?
-It’s so effective because it’s the smaller member of the Alpha Hydroxy Acids family so it penetrates skin more deeply than its siblings lactic acid & co.
+It’s so effective because it’s the smallest member of the Alpha Hydroxy Acids family so it penetrates skin more deeply than its siblings Lactic acid & co.

 But, there’s a catch.
 In the skincare world, more effective usually means more irritating.
-That’s why it’s a good idea to start with a low concentration (this one is low) a couple of times a week and build up both dose and frequency from there.
+Start with a low concentration (this one is low) a couple of times a week and build up both dose and frequency from there.

 Related: The Complete Guide To Glycolic Acid